 After the irrigation, the tan bark mulch was laid down to a depth of about 2 inches to cover up the brown irrigation pipes and to give it that finishing touch.
 Now the only thing left to do is to watch the irrigation and calibrate it to the correct times depending on the water needs.

 The entire job work time was only about 2 to 3 weeks in length.
-The planning process was much longer, a couple of months to get every drawn out and prepared.
+The planning process was much longer, a couple of months to get everything drawn out and prepared.
 I will be posting pictures of the installation as the summer progresses with updates.